 For more information about metrics used in SLIs and the evaluation methods, see the conceptual topic Service-level indicators.

 The SLI metric specifies the type of performance you want to measure.
 In the SLI, you build a ratio from the metric to measure good performance over time.
 You have the following options for SLIs:

 - Availability, which measures how available your service is to users.

-- Latency, which measure how responsive your service is to users.
+- Latency, which measures how responsive your service is to users.